marukoy-bot/thyra-web/README.md

         main.cpython-311.pyc
 </pre>
 # Running the program
-1. Open a terminal in the `thyra-web` folder you created
+1. Open a terminal in the `thyra-web` folder you created.
-2. Run the `start_server.py` script
+2. Run the `start_server.py` script.
-   - Windows: `python start_server.py`
+   - Windows: `python start_server.py`.
-   - macOS: `python3.11 start_server.py`
+   - macOS: `python3.11 start_server.py`.
 4. Wait a bit.
-After it finishes setting up, your browser should automatically open with the THYRA website
+After it finishes setting up, your browser should automatically open with the THYRA website.

 # Operation
 1. Get the thyroid ultrasound image.
 2. You can:
-   - Drag the image in the box
+   - Drag the image in the box.
-   - Click `📁 Browse` and search for the image
+   - Click `📁 Browse` and search for the image.
-3. Click `🔍 Predict` button
+3. Click `🔍 Predict` button.

+# Features
+1. Also works on mobile as long as these prerequisites are met:
+    - laptop hosting the thyra website and mobile devide MUST be connected to the same WiFi network.
+    - laptop can provide a mobile hotspot and the mobile device must be connected to it.
+- Copy the thyra web URL into the browser on the mobile device